Computer Modeling

 The following figure shows the model window where the machine specifications are entered together with power and thrust efficiency factors.

-The model then asks whether the actual cutterhead is layout is available and if so, whether the estimates are to be developed using actual layout or the average cutter spacing.
+The model then asks whether the actual cutterhead layout is available and if so, whether the estimates are to be developed using actual layout or the average cutter spacing.
 These two approaches in general give very close answers.
 The only difference is that by using the actual head layout, the model can also calculate individual loads, which vary as transition begins to occur from face to gage cutters.

 The next step is to perform the calculations using the force-penetration algorithms built into the model.
 The model accomplishes the required calculations using an iterative approach.
 It starts from a low ROP and gradually increases it until one or more cutter or machine limits are reached.
 It then records the corresponding penetration rate as the maximum achievable ROP for the rock and geologic conditions anticipated.
 It follows the same procedure for all other rock types to be encountered in the tunnel.
 All estimates are then summarized and listed in a tabular form.